July 31, 2019

 Green Energy and Business Practices is approved for Kentucky Electrical Contractors and HVAC Journeymen and Masters, electrical contractors and plumbers.
 Instructor Mike Bond will cover topics such as green energy trends, techniques and tips.
 The class gives eight continuing education hours.

-Each class will be available at 8 a.m. at the Roberts Drive Campus on the following dates: Jan.
-19, Feb.
-23, April 20, June 1, Aug.
-17, Oct.
+Each class will begin at 8 a.m. at the Roberts Drive Campus.
+The classes will be available again on Oct.
 19 and Nov.
 9.

 Each class is $89, and enrollment is through ACTC Workforce Solutions, 606-326-2072, or email email@example.com.